COVID-19 Updates: State of public health emergency declared.

 A Sole Proprietorship will not be showing any share capital.
 Equity will simply be the difference between assets and liabilities.
 For Partnerships the equity portion will be shown as per the breakdown amongst the partners.
 In a corporation, (as per the example on the left) equity will be shown as share capital and retained earnings of the corporation.
 Shareholders loans can be considered equity, only if they have been postponed in favour of the banks or investors.
 Postponement means that shareholders cannot withdraw these loans without prior approval.

 If you operate as a Sole Proprietorship it is suggested that you keep your assets and liabilities of your business separate from your personal assets and liabilities.
-Consult with your financial advisor so they may advise you in the best way for you to manage your assets and liabilities.
+Consult with your financial advisor so they may advise you in the best way on how to manage your assets and liabilities.

-Figure 1-7 - A larger version of the Income Statement (13K PDF) is available for your review.
+A larger version of the Income Statement (PDF, 13 KB) is available for your review.

 For a new business, the cash flow forecast can be more important than the forecast of the Income Statement because it details the amount and timing of expected cash inflow and outflows.
 Usually the levels of profits, particularly during the startup years of a business, will not be sufficient to finance operating cash needs.
 Moreover, cash inflows do not match the outflows on a short-term basis.
 The cash flow forecasts will indicate these conditions and if necessary the aforementioned cash flow management strategies may have to be implemented.